atsaloli/cicd/gitlab-ci/01-setting-up-ci/22-registering-our-first-runner.md

 You should now see it in GitLab, under `Settings -> Pipelines -> Runners activated for this project`.

 Click on the edit icon next to the runner name to see available settings.
 (Don't change anything yet.)

+Now go to "Pipelines -> Pipelines" and check the status of the job that was pending because no runner was available.
+It should now say "Passed".

+Select "Passed" to see the details (console log) of the job.